The Dynamics of Rank-Maximal and Popular Matchings: Introduction

-There are many real world applications of this algorithm.
-Let us assume that there is a company that recruits new employees each year and each recruited applicant has a preference list on the posts.
-A central authority matches each applicant with a post.
-There is already a existing matching from the previous year.
-It is not efficient to calculate the matching from scratch every year.
-It is efficient if we can update the existing matching from the previous year when we calculate the new matching.
-This is the motivation behind the dynamic matching problem.
-The rank maximal matching and the popular matching are two well known optimality criterion when we have a bipartite graph with one sided preference list.
-We combine these two properties and give a dynamic matching algorithm that works for both rank maximal and popular matching algorithm.
-This is the main motivation behind our problem.

 {\bf Previous work} A rank-maximal matching can be found via a relatively straightforward reduction to a maximum weight matching.
-The running time of the resulting algorithm is $O(r^2 \sqrt{n}m\log n)$, where $r$ denotes the maximal value of a rank, if we use the Gabow-Tarjan algorithm, or $O(rn(m + n \log n))$ for the Fredman-Tarjan algorithm.
-The first algorithm for rank-maximal matchings was given by Irving in \cite{Irvgreedy} for the version without ties and with running time of $O(d^2 n^3)$, where $d$ denotes the maximum degree of an applicant in the graph (thus $d=c$).
-The already mentioned \cite{IrvingKMMP06} gives a combinatorial algorithm that runs in $O(\min(n, c \sqrt n)m)$ time (and not $O(\min(n+r, c \sqrt n)m)$).
+The running time of the resulting algorithm is $\mathcal{O}(r^2 \sqrt{n}m\log n)$, where $r$ denotes the maximal rank of an edge, if we use the Gabow-Tarjan \cite{GT89} algorithm, or $\mathcal{O}(rn(m + n \log n))$ for the Fredman-Tarjan algorithm \cite{FT87}.
+The first algorithm for rank-maximal matchings was given by Irving in \cite{Irvgreedy} for the version without ties and with the running time of $\mathcal{O}(d^2 n^3)$, where $d$ denotes the maximum degree of an applicant in the graph (thus $d \leq r$).
+The already mentioned \cite{IrvingKMMP06} gives a combinatorial algorithm that runs in $\mathcal{O}(\min(n, c \sqrt n)m)$ time.
 The capacitated and weighted versions were considered, respectively, in \cite{Paluch13} and \cite{KavithaS06}.
 A switching graph characterisation of the set of all rank-maximal matchings is described in \cite{GhoshalNN14}.
-Independently of our work, in a recent paper \cite{2017arXiv170400899N} Nimbhorkar and Rameshvar also study the dynamic version of the rank-maximal matching problem and develop an $O(r(n+m))$ algorithm for updating a rank-maximal matching after the addition or deletion of a vertex or edge.
+Independently of our work, in a recent paper \cite{nimbhorkar2018dynamic} Nimbhorkar and Rameshwar also study the dynamic version of the rank-maximal matching problem and develop an $\mathcal{O}(r(n+m))$ algorithm for updating a rank-maximal matching after the addition or deletion of a vertex or edge.

-{\bf Related work} Matchings under preferences in the dynamic setting have been studied under different notions of optimality.